|

 1965

-1/2" tall (Skipper sized), rooted hair in a short page
+1/2" tall, a Skipper sized competitor, rooted hair in a short page

 boy, blonde maybe other hair colors too, vinyl posing body,